cmaksymenko/avalanchecms/README.md

 - Provides an interactive graph interface, which displays the evolution of prompts and their generated images in a 2D space view for easy exploration and experimentation.
 Possibility to add comments, use custom tags for filtering, and outcome rating.
 - Integration of AI tools to support the creative process and decision making.
 May include integration with Midjourney's Discord interface.

-## Server
+## Application Server

-- The application server component of Avalanche CMS is a Spring Boot application, using Java 21 LTS.
+- An application server will be built using Java 21 and Spring Boot 3.3, utilizing Maven 3.9 for building.
-- The server codebase is located in the `/server` directory of the repository.
+- The server's codebase can be found in the `/server` directory of the repository.
-- For detailed setup and build instructions, see [server README.md](/server/README.md) in the `/server` directory.
+- For more information on setup and build procedures, refer to the [server README.md](/server/README.md) located in the `/server` directory.

-## Local Development
+## Local Development Environment

-- Requires Python 3, Java 21, Maven, Docker Desktop
+- The local development stack includes a PostgreSQL database, Keycloak for identity and access management, and pgAdmin for database administration.
-- Run the `python scripts/local-dev/setup.py` for initialization of your local development setup.
+- This stack can be deployed locally using Docker Compose.
-- A Docker Compose Stack for local database deployment of a PostgreSQL database and pgAdmin is provided in `\database\postgres`.
-See [README.md](/database/postgres/README.md) in the `\database\postgres` directory.
+- Python 3 is required for the initial setup.
+Detailed instructions and additional prerequisites are available in the [/environment/local/README.md](/environment/local/README.md).